stackbit-projects/magical-iron-e6244/content/pages/index.md

-      And if you mint and own the first 2500 TipsyTigers NFT, you get a chance the win a TESLA home.
+      And if you mint and own the first 2500 TipsyTigers NFT, you get a chance the win a special 1/1 ultra-rare  NFT and a TESLA home.
     actions: []
     image_alt: lorem-ipsum
     media_position: right